Skip to content

 A bunch of ceramic power resistors rated from 5 to 25W of power dissipation.

 Power resistors can be used to intentionally heat things.
-ERROR: fig-using-a-power-resistor-to-heat-oil REF NOT FOUND shows a common 5W resistor being used to heat a small container of oil, with a copper thermostat from a hot water cylinder being used to control the temperature.
+The below image shows a common 5W resistor being used to heat a small container of oil, with a copper thermostat from a hot water cylinder being used to control the temperature.

 Power resistors can be used for heating.
 This photo shows a 5W resistor being used to heat a small container of oil, with a thermostat from a hot water cylinder to control the temperature.